MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-overview.md

 ### 5. Connect to Azure

-Part of the value of Azure Stack HCI is the ability to connect to Azure for additional services.
-First, register Windows Admin Center with Azure.
-Then register Azure Stack HCI with the Azure Stack HCI Azure service.
+Azure Stack HCI works best when regularly connected to Azure.
+To get started, [register your Windows Admin Center gateway](/windows-server/manage/windows-admin-center/azure/azure-integration) by going to the Azure tab in Windows Admin Center settings.
+Then, register Azure Stack HCI with your Azure subscription, either using Windows Admin Center or PowerShell.
 Users must connect to Azure a minimum of once a month in order for core usage to be assessed for billing purposes.

 ### 6. Deploy storage